Chart Color Schemes

 Hackett's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Health data for Hackett residents shows relatively positive outcomes, with common health conditions seen across both young and old age cohorts being fairly standard.
-The rate of private health cover is exceptionally high at approximately 65% of the total population (2,135 people), compared to the national average of 55.3%.
+Health data for Hackett shows positive outcomes, with common health conditions similar across young and elderly residents.
+Private health cover is high at approximately 65%, compared to the national average of 55.7%.

 Frequently Asked Questions - Health